tlcDataScience/DSA-what-game/README.md

 # DSA-what-game
 Template for "What ___" game (e.g WhatFruit, etc.) projects for DSA students.
-Copy below & replace the name of the game accordingly (e.g WhatVehicle) into the student's GitHub 👇🏻
+Copy below, replace the name of the game accordingly (e.g WhatVehicle) and add in screenshots of the student's game into the student's project README file 👇🏻

 # Welcome to WhatGame!